Levy noise-induced self-induced stochastic resonance in a memristive neuron

-In Fig.~\ref{fig:6}\textbf{(b)}, with a strong magnetic flux regime ($k_1=2.0$, $k_2=1.0$), the variation in the degree of SISR is almost everywhere the same as in Fig.~\ref{fig:6}\textbf{(a)}.
-However, in the region bounded by $\alpha\in[0.3,0.8]$ and $\beta\in[-1.0,-0.4]$, the data show that there is a slight difference in the degree of SISR in both panels.
-In these intervals, SISR is slightly more pronounced in the strong magnetic regime than in the weak one.
-In both panels of Fig.~\ref{fig:6}, when we have Gaussian noise (i.e., $\alpha=2.0$ and $\beta=0.0$), we have a $CV_{min}\approx0.095$ for weak magnetic flux and $CV_{min}\approx0.034$ for strong magnetic flux.
+In Fig.~\ref{fig:6}\textbf{(b)}, with a strong magnetic flux regime ($k_1=2.0$, $k_2=1.0$), the variation in the degree of SISR is qualitatively the same as in Fig.~\ref{fig:6}\textbf{(a)}, but data show that there is a slight quantitative difference in the oder of magnitude of the $CV_{min}$ values, and hence in the degree of SISR in both panels.
+For example, when we have Gaussian noise (i.e., $\alpha=2.0$ and $\beta=0.0$), we have a {$CV_{min}\approx0.0538$} for weak magnetic flux in Fig.~\ref{fig:6}\textbf{(a)} and {$CV_{min}\approx0.0497$} for strong magnetic flux in Fig.~\ref{fig:6}\textbf{(b)}.
 Later, we shall discuss and show more clearly in the $(k_1,k_2)$-plane the effects of the magnetic gain parameters on the degree of SISR.